Provence-Alpes-Côte d'Azur: Economy

 The regional income per capita is close to the French national average.
 Income inequality however is higher than in other regions: it is ranked the 2nd region most marked by inequalities after Île-de-France.
 The region is ranked fifth by GDP (as of 2016).
 Between 2007 and 2011, the region registered an average annual growth rate of 1.6% of GDP (Eurostat), close to the national average annual growth rate of 1.5%.
 Representing 7.2% of the national GDP over the period, the region is an important economic powerhouse.

 In 2013, the region was responsible for 7.4% of national employment, with an employment rate of 60.9%.
 The region's employment success has a main characteristic: a higher concentration of elderly people than in the rest of France (respectively 27.1% and 24.1% in 2013).
+Its GDP in 2015 was €168.2 billion (US$190.5 billion) while its per capita GDP was €30,863 (US$34,950).

 With more than 80% of regional employment in the service sector in 2016, the regional economy is mostly oriented towards service activities, above the national average of 75.8%.
 The sector grew between 2000 and 2010 (3.1% on annual average versus 2.1% in France).
 The region concentrates more on commercial activities than financial ones than the rest of France does; principally because of tourism.
 34% of the labour force is employed in retail and trade, against 32% at the national level.
 Moreover, the sector strongly contributes to growth of added value (81.5% vs. 77.3% at the national level).
 The industrial sector (existing mainly through the Marseille-Fos Port), including construction, consists of 17.1% of regional employment (vs. 20.6% in the rest of France), and contributes to 9.3% of gross added value, 3.2 points below the French level.